Gitanjali440/Newsletter_2025/Content/IT/IT.md

 ## Department at Glimpse

-  IT department is NBA Accrediated since 2008.
-This year again **IT department got the NBA Accrediation till June, 2025**.
+  Undergraduate Engineeirng Program of Department of Information Technoloy has National Board of Accrediation (NBA) since 2008.
+   **Again the program has been accrediated by NBA  for the Academic years 2025-2026 to 2027-2028 i.e. till June 2028.**

   ![HSR](Images/NBA.jpg)